maromcik/audiohub/README.md

 ### Language based recommender system - gRPC

+To utilize the AI Audiobook Recommender, powered by a language model that analyzes genres and book descriptions, you need to follow these steps:

 #### build.rs Configuration

 The `build.rs` file houses the build target configuration necessary for compilation.